ICTU/quality-time/components/server/README.md

 }
 ```

 The `name` is the default name of metrics of this type.
 The `description` describes what the metric measures.
+The `scales` list shows which scales the metric supports and the `default_scale` specifies which scale is the default scale.
 The `unit` is the default unit of the metric, e.g. lines of code, security warnings, or in the above example, complex units.
 The `addition` determines how values from multiple sources are combined: possible values are `max`, `min`, and `sum`.
 The `direction` specifies whether smaller measurement values are better or worse.
 The `target` is the default target value for the metric.
 The `near_target` is when the metric becomes red.
 Values between `target` and `near_target` are yellow.
 The list of `sources` contains the keys of source types that support this metric type.
 Finally, `tags` are simple strings used to group related metrics.

 Users with sufficient rights can override the default name, unit, and target of metrics via the user interface.